JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 >"In preparing its justification, __the acquiring authority should provide as much information as possible__ about the resource implications of both acquiring the land and implementing the scheme for which the land is required.
 It may be that the scheme is not intended to be independently financially viable, or that the details cannot be finalised until there is certainty about the assembly of the necessary land.
 In such instances, __the acquiring authority should provide an indication of how any potential shortfalls are intended to be met.
 This should include the degree to which other bodies (including the private sector) have agreed to make financial contributions or to underwrite the scheme, and on what basis such contributions or underwriting is to be made.__"

 @.
 Contrary to the requirements of paragraphs 20 of ODPM Circular 06/2004, insufficient information is given in the Statement of Reasons for making the CPO detailing the cost of the scheme or how it will be funded.
-All the AA's SoC says about funding is that xxx...

 @.
 The Acquiring Authority has rejected repeated requests by the Objectors to supply information concerning funding and the viability of the scheme.
 All financial information has been redacted from the Development Partnership Agreement included in the core bundle.
 The Objectors understand that the Inspector does have the power to require the production of any documents by summons “which relate to any matter in question at the inquiry”.[^1]

 @.
 The Objectors therefore request that an unredacted copy of the DPA, business plan, viability assessment and any funding agreements are supplied to the inquiry, in order to satisfy the requiremments of paragraph 20 of the ODPM and for the inquiry to be able to establish that the Scheme is deliverable in accordance with the requirements of the development plan.

-## The non-viability of the Scheme may result in it not be delivered in a reasonable time period
+## Possible impacts of viability on deliverability

 @.
+The Objectors submit that the non-viability of the Scheme may result in it not be delivered in a reasonable time period

-Show how [Wood Dene estate](http://35percent.org/wood-dene-estate-regeneration/) was demolished in 2007 and how NHHT has [left the site empty](https://www.southwarknews.co.uk/news/notting-hill-admits-wood-dene-estate-peckham-wont-rebuilt-2019-thirteen-years-demolition/) for 10 years without building any new homes.
-This will be the future of phase 1b/1c.
+@.
+The [Wood Dene estate](http://35percent.org/wood-dene-estate-regeneration/), an estate owned by the Acquiring Authority in Peckham, was demolished in 2007 and is due to be redeveloped by NHHT.
+However, it has [left the site empty](https://www.southwarknews.co.uk/news/notting-hill-admits-wood-dene-estate-peckham-wont-rebuilt-2019-thirteen-years-demolition/) for 10 years without building any new homes.
+This Objectors submit that this will be likely future of the FDS if the order is confirmed.

 ![](http://35percent.org/img/nhhtwooddeneadmission.png)

 @.
+The AAAP said that the FDS development would be completed by 2016.
 The DPA says that the FDS will be completed by 2021, but NHHT have now put this back to 2024.
 See [here](http://moderngov.southwark.gov.uk/documents/s68300/Appendix%202%20Draft%20development%20agreement.pdf).

 @.
-Schedule 2 0n page 82 of the DPA says that NHHT is given to 2044 to complete the development, but the AAAP envisaged that the Scheme would be completed by 2027.
+This is further evidence of the Scheme's failure to comply with the development plan and contractual requirements.
+It is also a breach of the compulsory purchase code (ODPM 06/04), which says that the Acquiring Authority must show that there is a _"realistic prospect of the land being brought into beneficial use within a reasonable timeframe"_.
+The Objectors submit that seven years is not a reasonable timeframe.

 @.
-The DPA requires NHHT to complete the FDS before a given date (XX?) regardless of viability.
-Has this now been breached given that NHHT has swapped FDS with plot 18?

-@.
 There is nothing compelling NHHT to complete any of the development phases should it declare them unviable.

 @.
 The Objectors submit that the non-viability of the Scheme is likely to result in a failure to conform with the affordable housing requirements of the development plan

 @.
 The Acquiring Authority has argued that social rented tenure is guaranteed by provisions of the DPA, but DPA refers only to 'target rent', which is not a recognised affordable housing tenure.
-There is no mention in the entire DPA of the word 'social rent'.
+There is no mention in the entire DPA of the term 'social rent'.

 ![Extract from the DPA](/img/Aylesbury_targetrent.png)